Origins of baseball: Early mentions of baseball

 According to many sources, the earliest appearance of the word "baseball" dates from 1700, when Anglican bishop Thomas Wilson expressed his disapproval of "Morris-dancing, cudgel-playing, baseball and cricket" occurring on Sundays.
 However, David Block, in Baseball Before We Knew It (2005), reports that the original source has "stoolball" for "baseball".
 Block also reports the reference appears to date to 1672, rather than 1700.

 A 1744 book in England by children's publisher John Newbery called A Little Pretty Pocket-Book includes a woodcut of a game similar to three-base stoolball or rounders and a rhyme entitled "Base-Ball".
 This is the first known instance of the word baseball in print.
+John Thorn, Major League Baseball's official historian, speculates that the game depicted may have involved hitting the ball with a bare hand, as in punchball, and that hitting with a bat may not have become established until later in the century.

 In 1755, a book entitled The Card by John Kidgell, in volume 1 on page 9, mentions baseball: "the younger Part of the Family, perceiving Papa not inclined to enlarge upon the matter, retired to an interrupted Party at Base-Ball (an infant Game, which as it advances in its teens, improved into Fives)."
 Although A Little Pretty Pocket-Book first appeared eleven years earlier, no copies of the first or other early editions have surfaced to date, only the tenth and later editions from 1760 forward.
 Therefore, The Card was the oldest surviving reference to baseball until the Bray diary was discovered in 2008.

 The earliest recorded game of base-ball involved none other than the family of the Prince of Wales, played indoors in London in November 1748.
 The Prince is reported as playing "Bass-Ball" again in September 1749 in Walton-on-Thames, Surrey, against Lord Middlesex.
 The English lawyer William Bray wrote in his diary that he had played a game of baseball on Easter Monday 1755 in Guildford, also in Surrey.